NUMde/compass-interface-codex/Readme.md

         uploadResoureToFhirRepository(questionnaire)

 ```
+Instead of retrieving the Questionnaire from [compass-numapp-backend](https://github.com/NUMde/compass-numapp-backend),
+you can define a folder with JSON Questionnaires using the `--questionnairesFolder` option.

 `--uploadBundle` and `--uploadBundleEntries` differ in the way the resources will be sent to the FHIR server:
 The `--uploadBundle` option puts the entire Bundle as a single resource under the `/Bundle` endpoint of the FHIR API, so
 that one can query the QuestionnaireResponse's conversion result using `GET /Bundle/{QueueItemUUID}`, while the